Malo818/CDR-dataset/README.md

 ## 📄 License

+This dataset is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
+It is provided by the Intelligent Construction Research Team, School of Civil Engineering, Chongqing University.
+You are free to share and adapt the data, as long as appropriate credit is given.
-This dataset is licensed under [your license, e.g., MIT, CC BY 4.0, etc.].
-Please cite this repository if you use the data.
+Please cite this repository if you use the dataset in your work.

 ## 📬 Contact

-For questions or collaboration: [your email or GitHub]
+For questions or collaboration: [ysy_wang@stu.cqu.edu.cn]